-Welcome to Amy Huang’s exciting story on her climb of the Sydney Harbor Bridge.
+Welcome to Amy McPherson’s exciting story on her climb of the Sydney Harbor Bridge.
 She shares her impressions and gives us a glimpse of the beautiful views from above.

 It isn’t the unflattering identical overalls, nor the bits and pieces strapped onto the hoops and loops on these overalls; nor watching the previous group being marched out in a line as if they were heading to a shooting squad.
 No, I am nervous because they said it was going to be the climb of my life.
 That’s a big call, and it’s going to be serious.

 Welcome to the base of the ‘coat hanger’, the Sydney Harbor Bridge.
 She turned eighty this year, and my husband and I have joined Bridge Climb to spend three hours with the icon that linked two sides of the harbor, on which we are previously acquainted with spending hours of our adult life queued up in its traffic jams.

 I am suited up, stripped of all my loose belongings, safety belts on, straps and hooks attached, raincoat and radio buckled; we are now waiting for my turn on the ‘simulator’.
 Left foot on, both arms out, right foot on; in such military precision, we practiced our step and safety precautions on a mock railing mimicking what we would do on the actual bridge.